hydruga/bookings_app/README.md

-# Bookings app to explore using GO for building Web Apps
+# Web Server to be used for bookings app, this is a learning project.

 - Built in Go
 - Uses the chi router